 - BBQ dry rub

 - If you’re using a marinade, I love to prep the chicken the night before I plan to cook it so it has time to take on lots of flavor.
-Let the chicken marinate in the refrigerator, then shake off any excess marinade before placing the drumsticks into the air fryer to cook.
+Let the chicken legs marinate in the refrigerator, then shake off any excess marinade before placing the drumsticks into the air fryer to cook.

-- If you’re using a spice rub, you can prep your chicken either the night before and let it hang out in the fridge, or you can add the spiced just before cooking.
+- If you’re using a spice rub, you can prep your chicken either the night before and let it hang out in the fridge, or you can add the spices just before cooking.
 Rub the spice mixture into the chicken skin, then spray or brush the oil over top of it.